Voice coach for rock music

 Vocal Airflow and Breath Support

-Stephanie taught 19 days ago
+Stephanie taught about 1 month ago

 The student and tutor collaborated to create a personalized vocal warm-up routine incorporating various exercises.
 They then focused on learning and practicing specific sections of a song, "Someone You Loved," discussing vocal techniques and pronunciation.
 The session also introduced musical theater singing with a preview of "Popular," and the student demonstrated mastery of the song "Someone You Loved."